Peer-reviewed veterinary case report

 Plain-English summary

-A 3-year-old male Doberman was brought to the vet because he had stopped eating, was constipated, and was having trouble passing stool.
-The vet found that he was dehydrated, had swelling around his rear end, and a small wound where maggots were present.
-Blood tests showed some changes that indicated infection or inflammation, and X-rays revealed severe constipation caused by swelling pressing on the rectum.
-During surgery, the vet discovered a large number of maggots in the anal sacs and removed them along with some damaged tissue.
-After eight days of supportive care, the dog was able to go home.
+A 3-year-old male Doberman was brought to the vet because he wasn't eating, was constipated, and had trouble passing stool.
+The vet found swelling around his anus and a small wound where fly larvae (myiasis) were present.
+After some tests, they discovered severe constipation caused by a blockage in the rectum.
+The vet performed surgery to remove the larvae and damaged tissue, and after eight days of supportive care, the dog was able to go home and recover.

 Abstract